 Federal Realty Investment Trust is a real estate investment trust that invests in shopping centers in the Northeastern United States, the Mid-Atlantic states, California, and South Florida.
 As of December 31, 2017, the company owned interests in 104 shopping centers containing 24.2 million square feet.Notable properties owned by the company include: In 1962, the company was founded by Samuel J. Gorlitz in Washington, D.C.In 1999, the company was reorganized as a real estate investment trust in Maryland.In 2007, founder Samuel J. Gorlitz died.In 2008, the company acquired 2 buildings in Boca Raton, Florida for $6.71 million.In 2012, the company acquired a controlling interest in a property in Rockville, Maryland for $127 million and a controlling interest in a property in El Segundo, California for $183.5 million.In 2013, the company sold a movie theater in Forest Hills, New York for $20.5 million.In 2014, the company acquired 2 shopping centers in Monmouth County, New Jersey for $161 million.In 2015, the company acquired an 85% interest in The Shops at Sunset Place based on a property valuation of $110.2 million.In 2016, the company was added to the S&P 500 Index.In 2017, the company acquired a property in Pasadena, California for $29.5 million.
 The company also acquired Riverpoint Center in Chicago, Illinois for $107 million and 7 properties in Los Angeles County for $345 million.

 Rockville, MD, United States.

 UpGuard's Cyber Security Ratings range from 0 to 950.
-The higher the score, the more effective a company is in implementing good security practices.
+The higher the score, the more likely Federal Realty Investment Trust is implementing good security practices.

 Compare Federal Realty Investment Trust's security performance with other companies